Conformal transformation on metric measure spaces: Main results

-It can be seen that the conformal transformation is reversible, i.e. the space $M$ can be obtained from $M'$ through conformal transformation, in which case the function $w$ should be replaced by $-w$ and $v$ replaced by $-v$.
+It can be seen that the conformal transformation is reversible.
+The space $M$ can be obtained from $M'$ through conformal transformation, in which case the conformal factors $e^w, e^v$ should be replaced by $e^{-w}$ and $e^{-v}$.